marcelofern/marcelofern.github.io/notes/databases/postgres/fks_without_downtime.md

 DEFERRABLE INITIALLY DEFERRED
 NOT VALID;
 ```

+This operation will take a ShareRowExclusive lock on **both** the foo table
+and the bar table.
+This will not block reads, but it will block insert,
+updates, and deletes.
+This will only happen for a short time, as this operation
+won't need to scan the whole table.

 Postgres implementation calls `ATController` (alter table controller) which
 skips the operation `ATRewriteTables` and will only call `ATRewriteCatalogs`.